nationalarchives/tna-frontend-toolkit/README.md

 Steps:

-* Clone the repository
+* Clone this repository
 * Run `npm install` from the root directory to install dependencies
-* Run `npm start` to kick off a PHP server on localhost and open the home page in your default browser.
+* Run `npm start` to run a PHP server on localhost and open the home page in your default browser.
-* Run `npm stop` to kill the server
+* Run `npm stop` to kill the server process

 ### 1.1 Themes

-Coming soon...
+Core patterns are compiled in `sass/navi.scss`.
+Additional themes extend the core patterns and are located in child directories of `sass`.
+Current themes are:

+* **Engage** - a theme for services that are required to reflect core aspects of The National Archives brand

 ## 2 Development setup